In this article

 - Elevators – if you are moving out of or into an apartment building with an elevator, movers are likely to charge more due to the need to carry the boxes and furniture between your apartment and the elevator.

-- Packing and unpacking services – many movers will offer an optional add-on service if you’d like assistance with packing before the move and/or unpacking after.
+- Packing and unpacking services – many long distance movers will offer an optional add-on service if you’d like assistance with packing before the move and/or unpacking after.
 This could be a great time-saver for you, but can also add a significant amount to the mover rates per hour.

 - Furniture disassembly/assembly – most movers will charge more if you’d like them to take apart larger pieces of furniture and then reassemble them in your new home.